themesberg/flowbite/content/getting-started/svelte.md

 pnpm i
 ```

-## Install Flowbite, Flowbite-Svelte, and dependencies
+This command will add and configure Tailwind CSS inside your Svelte project.

-Now, we can install Flowbite, Flowbite-Svelte, and their dependencies.
+## Install Flowbite

-[Flowbite Svelte](https://flowbite-svelte.com) is an official Flowbite component library for Svelte.
-All interactivities are handled by Svelte.
+Now, we can install Flowbite with Svelte and their dependencies.
+[Flowbite Svelte](https://flowbite-svelte.com) is an official Flowbite UI component library recommended for usage with Svelte with native interactivity handles.

-Install Flowbite, Flowbite-Svelte, and dependencies using pnpm:
+Install the Flowbite packages and dependencies using `pnpm`:

 ```bash
 pnpm i flowbite flowbite-svelte classnames @popperjs/core